crums-io/skipledger/docs/index.md

 # API Javadocs

 Presently, the documentation is near the code.
-This is because things move fairly at early stages, and it's difficult to maintain (or easy to overlook) docs and keep them in synch with code changes.
+This is because things move fairly often at early stages, and it's difficult to maintain (or easy to overlook) docs and keep them in synch with code changes.